Lots of Luck

 This simple spreadsheet model shows how a society of perfect wealth and income equality can quickly stratify into a very unequal society simply from the effects of injury, disease, natural disasters, and other random and unpredictable events.
 This is striking since every person on Rugged Island is equally hardworking and has the same background and level of education.

-On Rugged Island, because all other societal factors have been eliminated, it is very clear that the rich have become rich simply because of their good luck and the poor have become poor simply because of their very bad luck.
-How much wealth people acquire has nothing to do with anything they have done or failed to do and nothing to do with their character, breeding, talent, motivation, effort, or persistence.
+On Rugged Island it is very clear that the rich have become rich simply because of their good luck and the poor have become poor simply because of their very bad luck.
+How much wealth people on Rugged Island acquire has nothing to do with anything they have done or failed to do and nothing to do with their character, breeding, talent, motivation, effort, or persistence since all these other societal factors have been eliminated.